kirylsh/academia/README.md

-# academia
+# Academic work related to diva.exchange

-Academic work related to diva.exchange
+This project contains tasks and papers related to the work of academics.